Table of contents

-Who isn’t down to wear makeup for a good cause?
+Who isn’t down to wearing makeup for a good cause?
 In September, buying and flaunting a fun purple or bright pink lipstick color isn’t just a fashion choice.
 It’s a fashion choice that makes a positive impact.
 The Liptember campaign hopes that fun lipstick will start a conversation on women’s mental health.
 Their ultimate goal is to raise awareness and funds for the issue, and it’s easy to register online and receive support from friends and family.
 Just for wearing lipstick!

 History of Liptember

 The early history of women’s mental health was characterized by some rampant sexism and essentially no knowledge of how the mind and body function in emotional responses.
 From the ancient Egyptians to the ancient Greeks, most cultures blamed female emotions on some condition of the uterus.
 It was in 1900 BC that Egyptians decided women with poor mental health were suffering from “spontaneous uterus movement.”
 This was thought to be cured by wafting scents towards the vagina and uterus!

 Ancient Greek doctors weren’t much better.
 One prominent physician believed emotional conditions in women were due to “uterine melancholy,” which essentially means the uterus feeling sad it didn’t have a baby.
 This strange line of thinking was even corroborated by Hippocrates, who suggested the hysterical women should simply get married and have more babies to rid themselves of negative emotions.